Marshall House (Alexandria, Virginia): Artifacts

 During and after the Marshall House incident, relics associated with Ellsworth's death became prized souvenirs.
 President Lincoln kept the captured Marshall House flag, with which his son Tad often played and waved.
 The New York State Military Museum and Veterans Research Center in Saratoga Springs now holds in its collections most of the flag, as well as Ellsworth's uniform.
 The uniform contains a hole through which a slug apparently entered.

 The Smithsonian Institution's National Museum of American History in Washington, D.C. holds in its collections a fragment of the flag, a blood-stained piece of oilcloth and a scrap of red bunting that remain from the encounter at the Marshall House.
 Bates College's Special Collections Library in Lewiston, Maine holds another fragment of the flag.

 In 1894, Brownell's widow was offering to sell small pieces of the flag for $10 and $15 each.
 A fragment of the flag that Brownell had given to an early mentor at the time of Ellsworth's funeral was sold during the 21st century after being retained by the mentor's family for many years.

 The Fort Ward Museum and Historic site in Alexandria displays the kepi that Ellsworth wore when he was killed, patriotic envelopes bearing his image, most of a star from the flag that is still stained with Ellsworth's blood, and the "O" from the Marshall House sign that a soldier took as a souvenir.
-Artifacts collected during the construction process of the Hotel Monaco were preserved by local archeologists.
-They may be seen in the Torpedo Factory Art Center's third floor exhibit (the Alexandria Archaeology Museum), three blocks away on King Street.